 Step 2: Cleaning the tarnish

 Cut the cloth if desired.
-Do Not Wet Cloth or Surface!!
+Do not wet the cloth or surface!!
 This is very important.
 Never wet the polishing cloth.
 It will not help you clean and it could damage the effectiveness of the cloth.
 Using the cloth in a single layer, rub the surface of the brass briskly.
 Continue rubbing until all tarnish is removed.
 The cloth will discolor, but it will not affect it’s cleaning ability.
 If you feel you aren’t getting enough of the tarnish off, you can use another section of the cloth that isn’t discolored.

 Step 3: Final polish

 After you have removed all of the tarnish, you can use a clean and dry soft cloth (not a polishing cloth) like a microfiber cloth.
-I always have some laying around because I get them when I buy screen protectors for my phone, and we use them for our eyeglasses as well.
 You are really just buffing the item until it shines so it will only take a few moments.

 After cleaning your brass, make sure you don’t wash your Champion Polishing Cloth.
 It will last longer than a gallon of silver polish would, so despite looking dirty, it will continue to work perfect every time.
 After using, make sure to seal your cloth in an airtight container, like a gallon-size plastic food storage bag.
 This will keep the cloth’s polishing agents from evaporating.

-Once you have clean and shiny brass handles, you can actually use Champion’s polishing cloth to keep it in perfect condition.
+Once you have clean and shiny brass handles, you can actually use Champion Polishing Cloth to keep it in perfect condition.
 Follow the same steps for cleaning badly tarnished brass above, but instead of a single layer, take a small piece of the polishing cloth and roll it up into a ball.
 Buff with a dry cloth afterward as normal.